CPMcshane/Game-Development/README.md

 different sizes and ran at different speeds.
 Right now I was not able to add any of my own models or create the 'game' part of the game.

+The ability to move the camera is added to the game using the mouse.
+Left click moves side to side, right click zooms in and out, and the middle mouse button rotates the view.

 My game at the moment has no purpose.

 I wrote this software to get more experience with programming games and to understand how 3d graphics work.